foxssake/dumber-dungeons/docs/devdocs/17-connection-sequence.md

 ## Participant setup

-After successfully joining, Participants are presented with the player setup screen.
-For the scope of this epic, Participants can edit their own names and toggle their readiness.
+After successfully joining, participants are presented with the player setup screen.
+For the scope of this epic, participants can edit their own names and toggle their readiness.

 ```puml
 @startsalt